3D Ultra Minigolf

 |Game Modes:||Singlepalyer / Multiplayer|

-By surpassing the real thing, Sierra has taken the approach they did in the 3D Ultra Pinball games and spiced up the traditional obstacle-course methods of putt-putt with plenty of fun animation and actions you’d not see in a real-life setting: one hole has lava traps instead of water traps, another has you play along a road under construction, dodging steamrollers and other heavy machinery.
+By surpassing the real thing, Sierra has taken the approach they did in the 3D Ultra Pinball games and spiced up the traditional obstacle-course methods of putt-putt with plenty of fun animation and actions you’d not see in a real-life setting.
+One hole has lava traps instead of water traps, another has you play along a road under construction, dodging steamrollers and other heavy machinery.
 The emphasis here is on fast action and good fun, a combination you don’t usually see in golf games.

 And the game has variety, because without it things would be bleak indeed.
 You are given 18 different holes, all with completely different themes.
 The problem is, a few times through the holes and you’ve used up most of the surprises, and start to suffer from repetition.
 Whereas in the 3D Ultra Pinball games you kept discovering new things for quite a while, the slower pace of Minigolf (plus the variety of environments) means it’s easier to uncover its surprises earlier.
 Then all that’s left is the play, and there’s not enough of it.